CV

 INVITED TALKS & CONFERENCE PRESENTATIONS

-- “Not Telling Everything: Kierkegaard’s Indirect Communication and Chan Buddhism’s bu shuo po.”
+- “Not Telling Everything: Kierkegaard’s Indirect Communication and Chan Buddhism’s bu-shuo-po.”
 Kierkegaard Circle, U of T, December 2024.

 - “Sola Scriptura and Dharma as Nonduality.”
 International Symposium on Apologetics in Contemporary Chinese Churches.
 The Associated Canadian Theological Schools, Trinity Western University, Vancouver, Canada, October 2023.